premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-The Non-Generic collection classes in C# are defined under `System.Collections`classes which are operate on objects, and hence can handle any type of data, but not in a safe-type manner.
+The Non-Generic collection classes in C# are defined under `System.Collections`classes which operate on objects, and hence can handle any type of data, but not in a safe-type manner.
 The `System.Collections` namespace contains the following classes:

 **ArrayList**: It Implements the `System.Collections.IList` interface using an array whose size is dynamically increased as required.